bcounts1/AzureStuff/Terraform/AppGatewayDemo/README.md

 **Application Gateway**: AppGateway1
 **VMSS**: AppFarm

-This will create a basic Application Gateway infrastructure that load balances Virtual Machine scaleset nodes with a public facing IP address.
+This will create a basic Application Gateway infrastructure that load balances VMSS nodes with a public facing IP address.
 This is an HTTP configuration with the Scale Set nodes configured with a basic static web page that presents the host name.
-This can be used as a building block to configure more complex or advanced app gateway scenarios.
+This can be used as a building block to configure more complex App Gateway scenarios.

 **Additional Info**:
 Application Gateway documentation - https://docs.microsoft.com/en-us/azure/application-gateway/overview